 Little man has a March birthday, and I started taking him to the beach his very first summer.
 When he was 5 months old, we spent a week at the Outer Banks with #thegirlfriends.
 We are so lucky to travel often to Atlantic City, NJ and Naples, FL; and to have spent last August in Hawaii.
 But we are even luckier that we live a 10-minute drive from an Atlantic Ocean beach!

-We love hitting the beach as a family, and here are our MUST-HAVES for any family beach trip!
+We love hitting the beach as a family, and here are our Beach Vacation must haves for any family beach trip!

 pin for later:

 Beach Cart.
 Now six years ago, when I was pregnant with baby girl I was taking little man to the beach about once a week.
 I started schlepping all of our beach stuff in a rolling laundry cart.
 About a year after that, Tommy Bahama slapped some big wheels on basically the same cart, added a cooler and BAM – the best beach invention ever.

 Seriously, if you don’t buy anything else this summer, BUY A BEACH CART!
 It is singlehandedly the reason I can take both kids to the beach by myself.

 The Tommy Bahama beach cart is the one we have.
 It comes with an attachable cooler, has a rack to hang your beach chairs, and a pocket to stick your beach umbrella.
 There is a large mesh bag where you can throw everything else, and not have to worry about sand collecting at the bottom.
 This cart is light and easy to fold.
 It’s truly a Godsend.

 Good beach chairs.
 For grown ups, we have two of these Tommy Bahama backpack chairs.
 I always use the beach cart when going to the beach, but the backpack feature is great when I take these chairs to little man’s baseball games (or any other outdoor venue where you need seats).
 There are pouches in the back to hold your valuables, and one of the pockets is even insulated if you have food or drinks.